redox-os/book/src/porting-applications.md

 """
 ```

-(Rename the "script-name" parts with your script name and the `.py` extension for your script applicationming language extension if needed)
+(Rename the "script-name" parts with your script name and the `.py` extension for your script programming language extension if needed)

 This script will rename your script name, make it executable and package.